Rank-stability of polynomial equations: Stability Under Various Constructions

 \subsection{Matrix algebras}

-\begin{thm} Let $\Alg$ be a finitely presented $F$-algebra which has a finite-dimensional representation, and let $m\ge 1$.
-Then $\Alg$ is rank-stable if and only if $\M[m](\Alg)$ is rank-stable. \end{thm}
+\begin{theorem} Let $\Alg$ be a finitely presented $F$-algebra that has a finite-dimensional representation, and let $m\ge 1$.
+Then $\Alg$ is rank-stable if and only if $\M[m](\Alg)$ is rank-stable. \end{theorem}

 For the rest of the section, we denote by $e_{ij}$ the standard matrix units of size $m\times m$.
-Before proving the theorem, we give the following useful lemma: \begin{lem} Let $\set{E_{ij}}_{i,j=1}^m\sub\M[n'](F)$ be a set of matrices that satisfy
+Before proving the theorem, we give the following useful lemma: \begin{lemma} Let $\set{E_{ij}}_{i,j=1}^m\sub\M[n'](F)$ be a set of matrices satisfying